Sangean's STEREO DAR-101

 Switch on the front panel selects telephone or line/microphone inputs.
 A menu selection toggles between the microphone or line input.

-Rear Input and Output Jacks.
-Even has a coax type "Digital"
+Output Jacks.
+Even has a coax type "Digital" output.

 2 "1/4 inch" microphone input jacks are found on the front.